Private schools are elitist.

 While it can be difficult for parents to know if a given private school is right for their child, the best way to know is through the school visit and by talking to school administrators.
 Parents and children can easily be overwhelmed by the selection process, but are well advised to be selective as well.

 Don’t shy away from asking probing questions about the school’s curriculum, culture, and disciplinary policy, as well as how it keeps parents involved and what it expects from parents – both in terms of time and money.
 Here are tips on what to consider when visiting a school.
-The National Association of Independent Schools (NAIS) has this helpful list of questions.

 Financial aid: show me the money